Traditionally, one person in the partnership is called "woman" and the other person is called "man", even if this isn't who you actually are.

 Still, it seems that this needn't necessarily be a problem.
 We just need to acknowledge that "woman" and "man" are just role names when it comes to dance; we can say that everyone is welcome to dance either role; you can be a woman or a man or both or neither; anyone can dance with anyone as partner.

-This doesn't work.
-It helps, but it doesn't completely eliminate the problem.
+This turns out not to be good enough.
+It's a big step forward, but it doesn't completely eliminate the problem.

 Here are some of the problems which this leaves.

 • Strangely, if you say that a dance role is a man (for example), people still assume that that dance role is for a man.
 Well, it's not really that strange when you put it like that!
 A man dancing that role is dancing where he's supposed to be, and a woman dancing that role is an interloper, however much we assure everyone that that's ok.
 It might be ok, but it's still a temporary aberration.